 There is a song penned by Daniel Joseph and Toby McKeehan (TobyMac) that has always resonated with me.
 The lyrics ask these questions, “What if I stumble, what if I fall?
 What if I lose my step and I make fools of us all?
 Will the love continue when my walk becomes a crawl?”
 These may be questions you have asked yourself; I know I have.
 You see, I am neither as good as I want to be or as bad as I could be, I am still a work in progress, growing in grace.
 I am going to stumble, and I will fall.
 When I do, I’m sure others want to take me to task.
 They think it’s theirs to question my heart and point out my humanity, but 1 Corinthians tells me that that won’t come from the God I serve.

-For more articles on being a woman with strong faith, start here:
+For more articles on being a strong woman growing in her faith, start here:

 You Are Loved More Than You Know